 The area around the City of Monticello is like finishing an incomplete puzzle.
-Approximately 5850 acres around the city are zoned primarily residential with a few pieces of commercial property and a quarry.
+Approximately 4,050 acres around the city are zoned primarily residential with a few pieces of commercial property and a quarry.
 The first significant issue is the Five-Hundred-Year flood plain of the Maquoketa River, Kitty Creek, and its tributaries.
 The second is some areas west and east of the city with excessive steep slopes.
-Our major recommendation is to return about 2760 acres to Agricultural.
-Next, is to designate about 920 acres along Old Business 151 North and D-62 to the west to moderate intensity development, most likely residential.
-The third is mixed-use development along Old Business Hwy 151 south, off Rt 38 and Hwy 151 near the airport and near the commercial development along Rt 38 North.
+Next, is to designate about 920 acres along Old Business Hwy 151 North and Co Rd.
+D-62 to the west to moderate intensity development, most likely residential.
+The third is mixed-use development along Old Business Hwy 151 south, off Hwy 38 and Hwy 151 near the airport and near the commercial development along Hwy 38 North.
 Some of the mixed-use area could be annexed to the city.